-Shepherd’s pie has two names: traditionally called cottage pie, it was made with beef while shepherd’s pie was made with lamb.
-These English/Irish dishes were made with leftover roasted meat chopped finely and whatever mashed potatoes and cooked vegetables were left over from the Sunday night dinner.
+Shepherd’s pie has two names: traditionally called cottage pie, it was made with beef, while shepherd’s pie was made with lamb.
+These English/Irish dishes were made with leftover roasted meat, chopped finely, and whatever mashed potatoes and cooked vegetables were left over from Sunday night dinner.

-To put a healthier spin on this dish, I substituted extra-lean ground turkey for the lamb or beef and sweet potatoes for regular white potatoes.
+To put a healthier spin on this dish, I substituted extra-lean chicken mince for the lamb or beef and sweet potatoes for regular white potatoes.

 Whichever way you make it, this dinner is economical and easy to make, especially if you are using leftover cooked vegetables.
 Serve with a tossed green salad.

 3 sweet potatoes to equal 2 1/2 cups (625 ml) cooked, mashed sweet potatoes

 3 tsp (15 ml) butter (optional)

 3 tsp (15 ml) extra-virgin olive oil

 450 g (1 lb) extra-lean free-range chicken mince

 3 tsp (15 ml) fresh rosemary, minced